donoswald/eWalletShowCase/README.md

 * Build the eWalletShowCase
 * Start the Hyperledger
 * Run the eWalletShowCase chaincode
-* Run the eWalletShowCase client
+* Run the Car client
 * Query the content of the blockchain via REST API

 ## Checkout the Source Code of Hyperledger Fabric